junang3/junang3.github.io/_posts/2016-04-12-welcome-to-my-journey.md

 Just created [my personal blog][1] in GitHub + Jekyll.

-I have been a 'student' of life's experiences for almost 40 years, includes science and technology, of course -- my passion.
+I have been a 'student' of life's experiences for almost 40 years, and always [in awe][2].

 Life, Science and Technology is actually the same: